vctorChamizo/Gestion_Proyectos_Software/README.md

-# Software Project Management - StudyApp
+# Lab | Software Project Management - StudyApp

 ## Introduction
 This project stems from the need to create an application in which, as development takes place, the software engineering methodologies are used.